apnex/graph/README.md

 `graph` also:
 -- Is lightweight
 -- Creates and destroys `nodes` on demand within a namespace
--- Responsive - leverages websockets for dynamic client/server state
+-- Responsive - leverages websockets for dynamic client <-> server state

 This application has no inherent utility, and is considered a toy as a demo workload within a cluster.

 ---
 ### Install
 `graph` requires a functioning Kubernetes cluster to deploy to.

+**Note:**
-**Note:** Please ensure your cluster is configured to support Service Type=Loadbalancer for UI access
+Please ensure your cluster is configured to support Service Type=Loadbalancer for UI access

 ```
 kubectl apply -f https://apnex.io/graph/deploy.yaml